-Below is the admission and progression process for Pace's CSD Graduate Program in Speech-Language Pathology as of Fall 2024:
+Below is the admission and progression process for Pace's CSD program in Speech-Language Pathology, as of Fall 2024:

-- Students apply to the Pace University Communication Sciences and Disorders Graduate Program. - A minimum of a 3.0 grade point average (GPA) is required at the time of admission. - If communication sciences and disorders was studied at the undergraduate level, a minimum of a 3.0 GPA is required for admission If communication sciences and disorders was not studied at the undergraduate level, a minimum GPA of 3.0 is required in the alternate undergraduate major and for CSD-based prerequisite courses (detailed below).
+- Students apply to the Pace University Communication Sciences and Disorders program. - A minimum of a 3.0 grade point average (GPA) is required at the time of admission. - If communication sciences and disorders was not studied at the undergraduate level, a minimum GPA of 3.0 is required in the alternate undergraduate major and for CSD-based prerequisite courses (detailed below).